backdrop-ops/contrib/README.md

 Please note: It is completely optional to post your modules, themes, or layouts in the Backdrop contrib group.

+If you have started writing or porting a project for Backdrop, please include a link to the module, theme, or layout you have written.
+If you have posted the code under your own GitHub account you will be able to easily transfer the entire repository to live under `https://github.com/backdrop-contrib/[your_project_name]` after joining the Backdrop Contributed Project Group.

 Benefits of joining:

 - Benefit from official security procedures for keeping your code healthy.